-Our work is also related to the offline 3D reconstruction work GSDF~\cite{GSDF}, which introduces a dual-branch architecture combining neural SDF and 3DGS to enhance reconstruction and rendering.
-While their SDF and 3DGS in GSDF are two independent representations, our Gaussian-Plus-SDF is a hybrid representation where the SDF represents the 3D scene with smooth \peng{geometry} and initial colors, and the 3D Gaussians correct color errors.
-Our representation is inspired by the most recent work GESs (Gaussian-enhanced Surfels)~\cite{ye2025gaussian}, which employs a bi-scale approach for radiance field rendering, using surfels for coarse scene representation and 3D Gaussians to enhance fine-scale details, achieving a 3.6$\times$ rendering speed of 3DGS.
-However, GESs is also designed for offline reconstruction and difficult to be applied to online reconstruction.
+Our work is also related to the offline 3D reconstruction approach GSDF~\cite{GSDF}, which introduces a dual-branch architecture combining neural SDF and 3DGS to enhance reconstruction and rendering.
+While their SDF and 3DGS in GSDF are two independent representations, our Gaussian-plus-SDF is a hybrid representation in which the SDF represents the 3D scene with smooth \peng{geometry} and initial colors, and the 3D Gaussians correct color errors.
+Our representation is inspired by the most recent work GESs (Gaussian-enhanced surfels)~\cite{ye2025gaussian}, which employs a bi-scale approach for radiance field rendering, using surfels for coarse scene representation and 3D Gaussians to enhance fine-scale details, achieving 3.6$\times$ the rendering speed of 3DGS.
+However, GESs is also designed for offline reconstruction and is difficult to apply to online reconstruction.
 In contrast, our representation can be optimized very quickly and enables real-time online reconstruction.